hybridgroup/kidsrubyinstaller-debian/README.md

 ~~~
 These commands will create a debian installer based upon the current Kidsruby release branch and place the debain package in the kidsrubyinstaller-debian project root directory.

-The package can be installed through your systems debian package installer or by issuing the commands
+The package can be installed through your systems debian package installer or by issuing the command
 ~~~
   $ sudo dpkg -i kidsruby.deb
 ~~~